Sometimes you may feel dissatisfied with the way a situation has been handled. That’s why we’re here.

 But what sort of things do people complain about?

-Well, the public generally make complaints about the way a notification they made against a health practitioner has been handled.
+Well, members of the public generally make complaints about the way a notification they made about a health practitioner has been handled.

-Whereas health practitioners usually lodge complaints about registration problems, conditions placed on their registration or the way a notification against them has been handled.
+Health practitioners usually lodge complaints about registration problems or the way a notification about them has been handled.

 Here’s how it works.